hannesdatta/course-dprep/content/docs/tutorials/version-control/_index.md

 ### Create

 __Forking is *the* way to contribute to somebody else's open source project.__ So... in this section, you can put your Git skills into practice - to the benefit of anybody on the web interested in data preparation and workflow management.
-Specificallym, you can __make contributions to the [course website](https://dprep.hannesdatta.com)__, or [Tilburg Science Hub](https://tilburgsciencehub.com).
+Specifically, you can __make contributions to the [course website](https://dprep.hannesdatta.com)__, or [Tilburg Science Hub](https://tilburgsciencehub.com).

 Yes, you've read it.
 You can actually change these websites yourselves.
 How?
 From fixing a typo to rewriting parts of the tutorials or building blocks.
 By the way - many data science and marketing analytics students put their GitHub profiles and contributions on their CV - check out [Roy's work, for example](http://royklaassebos.nl/)!)